 Step 5: Prioritize features based on the value they provide.

-For brainstorming features and choosing which would go into development, we combined our Lean UX approach with MoSCoW Prioritisation.
+For brainstorming features and choosing which would go into development, we combined our Lean UX approach with MoSCoW Prioritization.
 This approach helps teams prioritize solutions according to the resources available.
 The letters stand for:

 - Must have